Lehoooo/amazon-stock-notifier/README.md

 6. Have Fun :)

 # Note
-Dont copy/paste the link, stuffs up the monitoring for some reason.
+Dont copy/paste the link from url bar, stuffs up the monitoring for some reason.
 Click the share button and copy link in amazon for it to work properly.
 Links should look like this - ```https://www.amazon.com.au/dp/B07PJV9DHV/```